degreepath/auditor/tests/snapshots/2018-19/major/japanese.md

-> This is the set of requirements for the 2018-19 Bachelor of Arts “Chinese”
+> This is the set of requirements for the 2018-19 Bachelor of Arts “Japanese”
 > major from St. Olaf College.

-# Chinese
+# Japanese
 > todo: this area has custom attributes defined.

 For this major, you must complete all of the following requirements: